kennywall/import-test/_posts/2010-06-27-internet-explorer-9--html-5-support.md

 	CSS3 Fonts - font-size-adjust and advanced font features are not supported DataURI - Support in script source

 Looks like they are trying to get up to speed with other browsers in the HTML 5 support game.
-I will take some time to compare against the HTML core specs to see how they are doing overall.</p>
+I will take some time to compare against the HTML core specs to see how they are doing overall.
-<center><p><a href="http://apievangelist.com/2010/06/27/internet-explorer-9-html-5-support/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>